xiaoyifan6/excel2mysql/README.md

 delete: just drop table
 update: just add new table , and import data to a new table, if no config for mysql, the model eqaul "create"
 create: drop all table, then create tables and import data to tables
+diff: compare excel and mysql , and you can get json data from "result"
 ```

 - no_comment: true or false(default), if ture, threre is no comment for sql of creating tables